 Students looking for a truly international experience in an urban setting with strong job outcomes should put New York’s Stern at the top of their list.
 Georgetown University’s McDonough School is probably the only other top program that compares.

 Stern’s pioneering International Studies Program (ISP) now requires each of its nearly 600 juniors to embark on an international study trip as part of their capstone course.
 However, the school is taking the three most important aspects of ISP – the global experience, the capstone course, and community building – and reinventing them into three new innovations for the undergraduate program.
-The Class of 2024 will have a new senior capstone course in which Stern students work with one of New York City’s iconic companies or organizations throughout the semester.
+The incoming class will have a new senior capstone course in which Stern students work with one of New York City’s iconic companies or organizations throughout the semester.

 “You can think of it as consulting to that organization, but that organization could be in any number of industries,” says Robert Whitelaw, vice dean of Stern’s undergraduate college, in this 2022 interview.